Articles Featured in our Library:

 [Rather,] Monastic leaders considered the Anumāna, Dasadhamma and (Karaniya)metta Suttas to be [the important sources] for monastic education.

-Featured in the course, " The Early Buddhist Texts"
+Featured in the course, " The Buddha's Words"

 While many assume Treasure to be innovative, those developed Treasure tradition texts we inspected can, at least in their final published versions, better be described as conservative, and often extremely so.